 Physically growing Christian children acquire new things like raging hormones, pride, peer pressure, poor foresight, willing acquaintances and temptation they are emotionally ill equipped to handle.
 Then here comes the Devil and/or some ignorant Christian flappin' his jaws; "You didn't get saved in the first place, you were too little!"
 AND: There the child goes galloping back into the darkness of sin.

 The getting saved from being lost aspect is explained in depth in the, Please take time to read this: The Holy Spirit is Truth article in The Holy Spirit and You commentary on this website.
 READ: (Matt.
 18:11) Nobody ever tells these growing up, or grown up, Christian children that lost is lost regardless of age.
 Jesus didn't come to save us from our sins; He came to save us from being lost.
 Sin is in the way and needs to be removed by Jesus' blood THEN: we get saved from being lost.

-Children Christians, as they mature into adulthood, get into sin trouble just like the rest of us beautiful, weak, stupid, flawed, needy of frequent forgiveness Christians.
+Children Christians, as they mature into adulthood, (1John 1:7 thru 2:the first 8 words of V.2) get into sin trouble just like the rest of us beautiful, weak, stupid, flawed, needy of frequent forgiveness Christians.
 Regardless of our age when we got saved, we all have to spiritually grow and each of us (Luke 17:10) should be humbly, flagrantly and loudly grateful for God's astonishing love and endless mercy that puts up with a bunch like us!